cambridge-cares/TheWorldAvatar/Deploy/stacks/Singapore/README.md

 curl -X POST http://localhost:3838/gfaagent/calculation
 ```
 Check contents of the table citydb.cityobject_genericattrib, there should be rows with attrname=GFA.

+Add contents of [gfa.obda] manually into the mapping file in the Ontop container.
+The mapping file is located in /ontop/ontop.obda.

 ## AQ mesh data
 Create a database in PostGIS called `aqmesh`.